 Lisa Kudrow Drops the Most Uncomfortable "Friends" Secret in 30 Years

 Phoebe Buffay would never.
 But Lisa Kudrow just did.
-In a candid interview with The Times of London, the actress revealed that the "Friends" writers' room โ staffed mostly by men โ regularly spent off-hours discussing their sexual fantasies about the show's female cast.
-Kudrow also recalled being reprimanded by writers for forgetting lines, calling it part of a broader pattern of "mean stuff" she had to absorb while showing up every day to one of television's most iconic sets.
+In a candid interview with The Times of London, the actress revealed that the "Friends" writers' room — staffed mostly by men — regularly spent off-hours discussing their sexual fantasies about Jennifer Aniston and Courteney Cox specifically.
+Kudrow also recalled writers berating cast members for forgetting lines, quoting the kind of language used directly: "Can't the bitch fucking read?"
+She called it part of a broader pattern of "mean stuff" she had to absorb while showing up every day to one of television's most iconic sets.

-What makes this land differently than a generic Hollywood misconduct story is the show itself: "Friends" ran for ten seasons, won Emmy after Emmy, and is still streaming to new generations of fans.
-If this was the backstage reality on that set, it reframes every episode you've ever loved โ and raises serious questions about how many other beloved shows had the same rot behind the curtain.
-Kudrow didn't name names, but she didn't need to.
-The pattern speaks for itself.
+What makes this land differently than a generic Hollywood misconduct story is the show itself: "Friends" ran for ten seasons and is still streaming to new generations of fans.
+If this was the backstage reality on that set, it reframes every episode you've ever loved.
+This also isn't the first time the writers' room conduct has surfaced — in the early 2000s, a lawsuit brought by writers' assistant Amaani Lyle against Warner Bros.
+Television alleged frequent sexual and racist remarks in the room.
+The case went all the way to the Supreme Court, which ruled against Lyle.
+Kudrow didn't dwell on it, but she didn't pretend it wasn't real either.

 Source: Variety